Nissan Skyline: Skyline Coupe

-250GT sedan (DBA-V36, DBA-NV36)

-The 250GT sedan is sold as the Infiniti G25 sedan outside of Japan.

-Four-wheel drive is standard on 250GT FOUR models (NV36, where N stands for AWD).

-The 250GT Type S was introduced for the 2008 model year.

-17-inch wheels are standard for all model ranges, except for the 250GT Type S, which has 18-inch wheels.

-350GT sedan

-The 350GT sedan is sold as the Infiniti G35 sedan outside of Japan.

-Four-wheel active steering is available in Type S and Type SP as option.

-50th Limited (2007–08)
+50th Limited (2007–2008)

 The 50th Limited is an option for Skyline Sedan models 250GT Type P, 350GT Type P, 350GT Type SP, and 250GT FOUR Type P, commemorating the 50th anniversary of the Nissan Skyline.
 The interior is marked with anniversary red leather seats and serial-numbered front glass.

-The vehicle was unveiled in the 2007 Tokyo Motor Show.
+The 50th Limited was unveiled in the 2007 Tokyo Motor Show.
 The 50th Limited models, along with 250GT Type S, went on sale from 27 November 2007 until 31 March 2008.

 Skyline Coupe Aero-Sports Concept, Skyline Aero Package Concept (2008)

 The Skyline Aero Package Concept is a version of the Skyline Sedan 350GT Type SP with dynamic front and rear spoilers, re-designed sporty front grille and chromed alloy wheels.

 The Skyline Coupe Aero-Sports Concept is a version of the Skyline Coupe 370GT Type SP with new exterior and interior looks with new aero parts and seat materials.

 The vehicles were unveiled at the 2008 Tokyo Auto Salon, followed by the 2008 Nissan Customize Car Show.